 The Middle East is known for the abundance of hydrocarbon resources and thus oil and gas pipelines have become an integrative part of the landscape.
 However, from the very beginning, the pipeline business in the Mideast has been a gamble.
-The outcome from 2018 analysis is that eight inter-state Mideast hydrocarbon pipelines, which had already terminated operation, had been in use for a median lifetime period of 11 years.
+The outcome from 2018 analysis is that eight inter-state Mideast hydrocarbon pipelines, which have already terminated operation, had been in use for a median lifetime period of 11 years.
 Furthermore, looking at the fifteen currently operating inter-state hydrocarbon pipelines in the Mideast, it appears that their median operation lifetime to date is 12 years - both figures implying regional stability.
 Despite stabilization during the past three years, considering the persistent turmoil in the Mideast, there seems to be little certainty yet for long-term pipeline operational stability in the region.

 The Middle East is known for the abundance of hydrocarbon resources and thus oil and gas pipelines have become an integrative part of the landscape.
 Almost every country in the Middle East has constructed some kind of pipeline infrastructure for internal purposes or connecting it with a neighbour, with multiple more such projects being planned at various levels, beginning with various hypothetical pipelines in the Gulf, continuing with export pipelines from Cypriot Aphrodite and Israeli Leviathan and ending with grandiose trans-continental projects, such as Nabucco.
 However, from the very beginning, the pipeline business in the Mideast has been a gamble.
 For example, the Mosul-Haifa oil pipeline, constructed by the British in 1935 in order to transport oil from British-protected Kingdom of Iraq to British Mandate Palestine-EY via British protectorate of Transjordan, had operated for just 13 years.
 Though in the beginning the whole pipeline seemed to operate in the seemingly stable British domain, the post-World War II developments made all those three countries independent and increasingly unstable.
 As another example, the Trans-Arabian oil pipeline, running from Saudi Arabia to Lebanon via Transjordan and Syria, had operated for 17 years, failing to continue due to financial disputes.
 The Kirkuk-Banias oil pipeline had successfully surpassed five decades of continuous operation, though eventually terminating due to the 2003 Gulf War.
 Perhaps only the A-B oil pipeline from Saudi Arabia to Bahrain is an example of long-term stability running almost continuously from 1945.